 This is a succinct, credible promise that connects with all audiences.
 By credible, we mean that it is true to product itself or to the organization if corporate branding.

 The articulated brand personality describes the brand’s values, beliefs, core attributes, personality, and behaviors.
 The analogy of a brand being like a person is very apt.
 Just like a person, a brand is unique.
-It will also should also continue to grow and change while still being recognizable.
+It will also continue to grow and change while still being recognizable at its core.
 The organization will develop new products and retire old ones.
 Marketing campaigns will come and go.
 Communications will evolve and reflect the changing macro environment.
 Yet the core things about the brand, the brand equity, continue on.

 Brand identity is the created look, feel, and words that express your brand.
 Your visual identity is developed from the raw elements of color, typeface(s), use of space, photography and images, graphic elements, textures, logo usage, etc.

-Key messaging can include key message points to emphasize across all communications, tagline, and a concise narrative description used for press releases, etc.
+Key messaging can include key message points to emphasize across all communications, tagline, and a concise story narrative that connects with all audiences.

 Purposeful branding helps cause an increasingly larger number of people to become brand advocates — people who are emotionally attached and strongly loyal.
-It’s an art and a science, founded on strategy, expressed in creativity and design, and a valuable business asset to be nurtured and protected.
+Branding is an art and a science, founded on strategy, and expressed in story and design.
+It is a valuable business asset to be nurtured and protected.